nexuspcs/PortfolioPro/README.md

 # PortfolioPro
-*Currently, a work in progress, hence projects privacy*
 <br>

 At PortfolioPro, we allow you to empower your finances, through a centralised financial management platform.
 Track your stocks, and inform your trades through our tailored news aggregator.
 Track performance, while simultaneously viewing your portfolio's balance and change over time.